88-degrees/Book-of-Changes/appendix02s2.md

 4. 'The evil' indicated by there being 'no fish in the wallet' is owing to (the subject of the line) keeping himself aloof from the people.

-5. 'The subject of the fifth NINE, (undivided), keeps his brilliant qualities concealed:' -- as is indicated by his central and correct position.
+5. 'The subject of the fifth `NINE`, (undivided), keeps his brilliant qualities concealed:' -- as is indicated by his central and correct position.

 '(The good issue) descends (as) from Heaven:--'his aim does not neglect the ordinances (of Heaven).